Yosemite Hikes masthead (Pothole Dome)

 population 13,300; elevation 2,300 feet (700 meters)

 Oakhurst is the largest of the towns in the mountains surrounding Yosemite.
-It's home to a handful of midrange motels and the Château du Sureau, a luxury hotel with an attached five-star restaurant, Erna's Elderberry House.
+It's home to a handful of midrange motels and the Château du Sureau, a luxury hotel with an attached five-star restaurant, the Elderberry House.

 Pro: Good access to southern Yosemite and a tolerable drive to Yosemite Valley.
 Oakhurst has two large supermarkets, a rarity in the mountain area, and you'll probably want to stock up on groceries here if you're staying in a cabin elsewhere.
 Oakhurst itself lies in a pretty valley where the foothills and mountains meet.
 Besides its proximity to Yosemite, Oakhurst is 6 miles (10 km) from Bass Lake and 11 miles (18 km) from the Chukchansi Indian casino/hotel.

 Coffee Emergencies: There's a Starbucks inside Vons and another, this one with a drive-through, along Highway 41 near the middle of town.
 You can get Peet's coffee inside Raley's.
+If you prefer a local shop, try the Cool Bean Cafe, tucked away behind McDonald's off Highway 41.

-Tire Chains: Available at Big O Tires (purchase only), Oakhurst Chevron (purchase only), Kragen-O'Reilly Auto Parts (purchase only), Yosemite Gas (purchase only), and Stevens Napa Auto Supply (purchase only, but can be returned unused within one week for a 50% refund)
+Tire Chains: Available at Sullivan's Tire Pros (purchase only), Oakhurst Chevron (purchase only), Kragen-O'Reilly Auto Parts (purchase only), Stevens Napa Auto Supply (purchase only, but can be returned unused within one week for a 50% refund), and AutoZone (purchase only, but can be returned unused for a refund within 30 days).

 Attractions & Entertainment: The largest nearby attraction is the Chukchansi Casino & Hotel, 11 miles (17 km) south near Coarsegold.
 Besides the usual slots, poker, etc., it frequently books big-name acts of the "Hey, it's good to know they're still alive" variety.